canonical/deepseek-r1-snap/README.md

 ## Intel GPU

-The user space drivers are included in the snap, so the snap should work standalone as long as you are running a relatively new kernel (>6.XX).
+The user space drivers are included in the snap so it should work standalone if you are running a relatively new kernel (>6.XX).
 A HWE kernel is required for discrete GPU support on some systems, please refer [here](https://dgpu-docs.intel.com/driver/client/overview.html) for details.

 It has been tested on: